MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/Dataflow-solution-awareness.md

 ## Updating a dataflow's connections after solution import

-For security reasons, credentials of connections leveraged by dataflows aren't persisted by solutions.
+For security reasons, credentials of connections used by dataflows aren't persisted by solutions.
 Once a dataflow is deployed as part of a solution, you'll need to edit its connections before it can be scheduled to run.

 1. On the left navigation pane, select the down arrow next to **Dataverse** and select **Dataflows**.
 Identify the dataflow that was imported, and select **Edit** from the context menu.